enkidevs/curriculum/react/introduction/introduction-to-hooks/state-hooks.md

 Both of the examples above provide the same functionality.
 Note that you must import the `useState` hook from the `'react'` library.

 By calling the `useState()` hook you declare a *state variable*, which in our case is called `name`.
 This *state variable* can take any name you want, and it represents a way to preserve some values between the function calls.
-Basically, by calling `useState()` you enable the functionality of `this.state` for functional components.
+Basically, by calling `useState()` you enable the functionality of `this.state` for function components.

 The only argument you pass to the `useState()` hook is the **initial state**, and if you want to store two different values in `state` you can call the `useState()` hook twice.
 The state doesn't have to be an object, but it can be if you need it.